-United Way of the Quad Cities, hereafter referred to as United Way, values the trust donors and other stakeholders place in the organization and adheres to the highest standards in gathering, using, and safeguarding personal information.
-The information collected from donors and stakeholders may be used for pledge processing and communications, including, but not limited to email, mail, phone, or fax.
+United Way Quad Cities, hereafter referred to as United Way, values the trust donors and other stakeholders place in the organization and adheres to the highest standards in gathering, using and safeguarding personal information.
+The information collected from donors and stakeholders may be used for pledge processing and communications, including, but not limited to email, mail, phone or fax.

 Sharing Personal Information